ibm-cloud-docs/ContinuousDelivery/git_web_ide.md

 2. In the Web IDE, open each file that contains conflicts.

 3. Resolve each conflicting change.

-  **Note:** Delete all of the text that you do not want to keep.
+Delete all of the text that you do not want to keep.
 Each conflict is in this format:

 		<<<<<<< HEAD
 		Text in checked out branch.
 		=======
 		Text in merged branch.
 		>>>>>>> commit_ID_from_merged_branch

 4. For each conflicting file, select the check box.
 Type a merge commit message, and click **Commit**.

 ### Git terminal